Click here to sign up for an instrument placement!

 Who will be in band?

 Your student’s friends and fellow classmates will join them in what will be some of the most exciting and fun times of their school experience.
-The more friends, the most fun!
-With over 350 band students in Argyle, the band is the largest organization in the district.
-Many of our students are the school leaders and among the most successful students in Argyle!
+With over 450 band students in the Argyle band program, the band is the largest organization in the district.
+Many of our students are the school leaders and among the most successful students in Argyle ISD!

 What fun things will we do in band?